phurwicz/hover/docs/pages/tutorial/t2-bokeh-app.md

 ```

 ???+ tip "Pros & Cons"
-    This inline Jupyter mode can integrate particularly well with your workflow.
-For example, when we are done with the annotation interface, the `SupervisableDataset` can be accessed directly in the notebook, rather than exported to a file and loaded back.
+    This inline Jupyter mode can integrate particularly well with your notebook workflow.
+For example, when your are (tentatively) done with annotation, the `SupervisableDataset` can be accessed directly in the notebook, rather than exported to a file and loaded back.

-    The inline mode works like a charm locally, but can have trouble loading JS libraries or finding implicit `bokeh server` ports with a remote Jupyter server.
+    The inline mode is highly recommended for local usage.
+However, with a remote Jupyter server, it has trouble loading JS libraries or accessing implicit `bokeh server` ports.

 ## **Option 2: Command Line**